Material Measurement Units for a Circular Economy: Foundations through a Review: Background Literature on Computer Vision

-The most used computer vision methods belonging to this second category are based on \emph{convolutional neural networks} (CNNs) \cite{lecun2010convolutional,zhang2020dive}.
-CNNs consist of a network architecture designed to perform computations emulating multiple connected layers of neurons in a fashion similar to the neural network of a human brain.
-Training a CNN-based computer vision system requires four components: the training/test datasets, the network architecture, the training algorithm and the cost function to be optimized by the training algorithm.
-Moreover, by definition, a CNN has at least one neural layer that performs the \emph{convolution} operation \cite{Goodfellow-et-al-2016}.
+By definition, a CNN has at least one neural layer that performs the \emph{convolution} operation \cite{Goodfellow-et-al-2016}.
 An example of a CNN architecture is depicted in Fig. \ref{fig:CNNarchitecture_cropped}: training images are given as input and, once the end-to-end learning is completed, the resulting model gives the conditional probabilities $p(C^i|\bm{x})$, where $C^i$ is the $i$-th class (e.g. car, bicycle) and $\bm{x}$ is the input image.
 Therefore, the features are embedded into the model parameters defined through the optimization of the cost function.
 A key reason that has made CNNs particularly successful for computer vision over other neural network architectures is that they accept a two-dimensional input and, through convolutions, perform two-dimensional operations.
 Hence the pixels of the input image are processed preserving their original relative position.

 Different CNN architectures have been proposed over the years \cite{zhao2019object}.
 For example, in \cite{girshick2014rich} firstly several local regions of the input image are identified, secondly a large CNN learns the features of each local region and finally it classifies the content of each region using a linear SVM per class.
 Subsequently this CNN architecture has been sped-up in \cite{girshick2015fast,ren2015faster}.